WEID-Consortium/weid.info/weid2026_specification.md

 Changes with [Spec Change 16: Large revamp of WEID](https://github.com/WEID-Consortium/weid.info/issues/4)
 ----------------------------------------------------------------------------------------------------------

-*   Deprecating sub-namespaces (e.g. `weid:pen:...`), as they are confusing.
-Instead, let everything be a normal WEID (e.g. `weid:P-...`), just with different OID mappings based on the WEID arc.
+*   Deprecating sub-namespaces (e.g., `weid:pen:...`), as they are confusing.
+Instead, let everything be a normal WEID (e.g., `weid:P-...`), just with different OID mappings based on the WEID arc.
     *   `weid:root:2-RR-?` will become `weid:O-2-RR-?` which is mapped to `2.999`.
     *   `weid:pen:SX0-?` and its alternative notation `weid:pen:37476:?` will become `urn:x-weid:P-SX0-?` and will be mapped to `urn:oid:1.3.6.1.4.1.37476`.
     *   `weid:uuid:2BCJZ644V24W81UOAX4BK4QWS-?` and its alternative notation `weid:uuid:271b73c9-2b52-4581-8d71-b4a02d55813c:?` will become `urn:x-weid:U-2BCJZ644V24W81UOAX4BK4QWS-?` and will be mapped to `urn:oid:2.25.51982432266164560271085076081362174268`.
-    *   `weid:example.com:?` and its alternative WEID `weid:9-UUID-COM-EXAMPLE-?` will become `urn:x-weid:D-COM-EXAMPLE-?` and will the mapped to the OID tree like a normal WEID (below `1.3.6.1.4.1.37553.8`).
+    *   `weid:example.com:?` and its alternative WEID `weid:9-UUID-COM-EXAMPLE-?` will become `urn:x-weid:D-COM-EXAMPLE-?` and will be mapped to the OID tree like a normal WEID (below `1.3.6.1.4.1.37553.8`).
 *   Deprecate fully custom WEID (such as `weid:x-foobar:anything-here`), as they don’t have a standardized way to be mapped to the OID tree and need a spec change to be supported.
-*   Any WEID can now have its own sub-namespaces, e.g. `urn:x-weid:P-SX0` can be extended to `urn:x-weid:P-SX0:foo:bar:/anything?p=1` (this way, proprietary things can be done).
+*   Any WEID can now have its own sub-namespaces, e.g., `urn:x-weid:P-SX0` can be extended to `urn:x-weid:P-SX0:foo:bar:/anything?p=1` (this way, proprietary things can be done).
-*   The terminology "Class A", "Class B", "Class C", "Class D" will be removed, since now everything is "Class D".
+*   The terminology "Class A", "Class B", "Class C", and "Class D" will be removed, since now everything is "Class D".
 *   The use of the `weid:` namespace is deprecated.
 Instead, use `urn:x-weid:`.
     (In accordance with RFC 3406, the URN namespace of WEID is `urn:x-weid:`, whereas `x-` stands for an unregistered experimental URN).
 *   Although this change is subtle, the new definition of a WEID is independent of the OID tree.
-Previously, a WEID was defined as an alternate notation of OID.
-Now, a WEID is defined as list of Base36 arcs with a check-digit, and the OID mapping (or redirection) is a feature of the WEID.
+Previously, a WEID was defined as an alternate notation of an OID.
+Now, a WEID is defined as a list of Base36 arcs with a check-digit, and the OID mapping (or redirection) is a feature of the WEID.

-Appendix B: Future changes in consideration
+Appendix B: Future changes for consideration
 ===========================================

-*   Removal of check-digit, as it is often confused with an arc, and seldom be calculated and usually written as wildcard `-?`.
+*   Removal of check-digit, as it is often confused with an arc, and is seldom calculated and usually written as wildcard `-?`.
 *   Replacing `urn:x-weid` (WEhowski IDentifier) with `urn:x-mwid` (Marschall Wehowski IDentifier) due to the incompatibility that would arise by removing the check-digit.